reinierdevalk/abTab/README.md

        $ bash install.sh

-   This script will clone the necessary repositories from GitHub, and also create the necessary directory structure in your `<root_path>`.
+   This script will
+   - Clone the necessary code repositories from GitHub.
+   - Create the necessary directory structure in `<root_path>`.
+   - Install the command line tool on your computer.

 1. Clone the following repositories into the `<code_path>` directory:
    - https://github.com/reinierdevalk/formats/